TYPO3/Fluid/Documentation/Usage/Components.rst

 1. Components can be used in any template, without manual configuration of `partialRootPaths` in the template's rendering context.

-2. Components allow strict, typed definitions of arguments via their API (using the :ref:`<f:argument> ViewHelper <typo3fluid-fluid-argument>`), making them less error-prone than arbitrary partial arguments, and can properly indicate default values and required/optional state.
+2. Components have strict, typed definitions of arguments via their API (using the :ref:`<f:argument> ViewHelper <typo3fluid-fluid-argument>`), making them less error-prone.

-Components are best implemented by following the concept of :ref:`Atomic design <https://atomicdesign.bradfrost.com/>`, which is a methodology for creating design systems by breaking interfaces down into fundamental building blocks (atoms, molecules, organisms, ...) to promote consistency and reusability.

 .. _components-setup: